AnubisLMS/Anubis/docs/design.md

 and even has docker running right in the pod.
 With this, TA's and professors can create, modify, and deploy assignments.

+Using some very clever authentication mechanics, the management IDEs will be initialized with a personal token that will be used by the CLI within the container.
+The result of this is that you will be able to just use the anubis CLI.
+It will be routed to the in cluster API instances.
+All the requests you make to the API will be authenticated using that personal token that gets dropped into the pod.

 ![Management IDE](./img/theia4.png)

 ### 2.6 Datastores